Congressional testimony on peer-to-peer business and the sharing economy, 01/15/2014

-Information in Digital, Economic and Social Networks.
-Information Systems Research (in press)
+Prediction in Economic Networks.
+Information Systems Research (2014)

 Digital Access, Political Networks and the Diffusion of Democracy.
-Social Networks (in press)
+Social Networks (2014) Editors' Choice, Science

 Engineering Social Contagions: Optimal Network Seeding in the Presence of Homophily.
 Network Science (2013)